 How the Conversion Actually Works

-The formula is simple: multiply kilograms by 2.Practically speaking, 20462 to get pounds.
+The formula is simple: multiply kilograms by 2.On the flip side, 20462 to get pounds.
 But let's break it down in a way that makes it stick.

 Quick Mental Math Trick